naro143/hugo-coder-portfolio/exampleSite/content/about.md

 +++

 ---------------------------
 This theme is created based on "hugo-coder".
-I made it possible to tell myself more by my change.
+I made it possible to tell yourself more by my change.
 Please see "FeaturesOfCoderPortfolio" in the post about the change.
 Regarding other demo contents, it is hugo-coder's thing.
+Have questions or suggestions?
+Feel free to [open an issue on GitHub](https://github.com/naro143/hugo-coder-portfolio/issues/new) or [ask me on Twitter](https://twitter.com/naro143).

 ---------------------------